 - Other fungal infections in the body may also increase the chance of fungemia.

-- A patient of diabetes is also at increased risk of fungemia.
+- A patient with diabetes is also at increased risk of fungemia.

 - Immunosuppressed people also have a high risk of fungemia.

 - Use of a large number of antifungal drugs

 - Uses an excess amount of steroids

 - CVC and burns.
 While CVC stands for central venous catheter